RESEARCH STARTER

 Song and Dance

 Tribal ceremonies are intimately tied to singing and dancing.
 Both tend to be highly ritualized, often repeating cycles of songs and dances in specific sequences; a hundred or more individual dances and chants may be tied to a particular ceremony.
-The forms of all these Native American dances and songs, like the religious beliefs they represent, vary among the various Indian cultures.
+The forms of all these dances and songs, like the religious beliefs they represent, vary among the various Indigenous cultures.
 However, they are primarily concerned with the earth and the spirits that embody and control aspects of the land, sky, and water.

 There are ceremonies and accompanying songs for hunters to gain control of animal spirits.
 Elaborate rituals, songs, and dances are involved in initiation into puberty and priestly societies, as well as births and deaths.
 There are rituals to encourage rain in desert areas and to appease the water gods in times of flooding, all with their elaborate dance steps and chanting cycles.

-Potlatch and Pow-Wow
+Potlatch and Powwow

-“Pow-wow” is an English rendering of an old Algonquian word initially referring to the shamans widely termed “medicine men.”
+“Powwow” is an English rendering of an old Algonquian word, initially referring to the shamans widely termed “medicine men.”
 It was later applied to religious ceremonies and then broadened to mean little more than a gathering of people for a celebration.
 There are many such gatherings—to celebrate births, deaths, marriages, initiation ceremonies, changes of season, and many other aspects of life.

 Generally, these gatherings are joyful, filled with singing, dancing, and feasting, and sometimes have religious significance.
 In many cases, Christianity has been used in these ceremonies.
 Christmas, for example, is often celebrated virtually in the same ceremonies once used to celebrate the winter solstice.

-Current Practice
+Contemporary Practice

 Bibliography